amphp/http-server/README.md

     yield $server->start();

-    // Stop the server when SIGINT is received (this is technically optional, but it is best to call Server::stop()).
+    // Stop the server when SIGINT is received.
+    // This is technically optional, but it is best to call Server::stop().
     Amp\Loop::onSignal(SIGINT, function (string $watcherId) use ($server) {
         Amp\Loop::cancel($watcherId);
         yield $server->stop();